qrvey/partner-portal/docs/ui-docs/dataviews/custom-view.md

 Charts can be repositioned, filtered or manipulated using the controls in the chart heading.

 ### Reposition
-Use the drag handle to the right of the chart heading to reposition the charts on the page.
+Use the drag handle to the right of the chart heading to reposition the charts on the dashboard.

 ### Filter
 Use the filter button to the right of the chart heading to filter the chart data.
 See the **Filtering Data** page for further details.